techiediaries/blog/_posts/2018-01-25-deploying-a-blog-part-3.markdown

 ![Creating a Heroku space](https://cdn.auth0.com/blog/symfony-part-3/create-heroku-space.png)

-Great, you can now access your website.
+Great, we can now access our website.
 If you take the URL that's given to you as a result of your command above, similar to the image above and put it into your browser, you should see the example page as shown in the image below:

 ![Heroku space created](https://cdn.auth0.com/blog/symfony-part-3/heroku-space-browser.png)